UNINETTSigma2/documentation/storage/nird.md

      dusage

-Home directories on NIRD also contain a backup of Fram home directories (when relevant) in `/nird/home/<username>/backup/fram`.
+Home directories on NIRD also contain a backup of Fram and Saga home directories (when relevant) in `/nird/home/<username>/backup/fram` and `/nird/home/<username>/backup/saga` (** not implemented for Saga yet **).
 To account for this default quota is doubled when relevant.
-Note that this is a _backup_ from Fram; you cannot transfer files to Fram by putting them here.
+Note that this is a _backup_ from the HPC cluster; you cannot transfer files to the cluster by putting them here.

 ## Project area